It’s funny how our preferred style of decorating changes over time.

 Don’t Rush Decisions…

-I am not rushing where I put things.
-The surfaces still look pretty much like they did yesterday.
+I am not rushing decisions.
+The surfaces still look pretty much like they did.

 I am taking time to sit with my temporary decisions.